Aliases for GHRL Gene

 GeneCards Summary for GHRL Gene

-GHRL (Ghrelin/Obestatin Prepropeptide) is a Protein Coding gene.
-Diseases associated with GHRL include obesity and eating disorder.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include hormone activity and protein tyrosine kinase activator activity.
+GHRL (Ghrelin And Obestatin Prepropeptide) is a Protein Coding gene.
+Diseases associated with GHRL include Body Mass Index Quantitative Trait Locus 11 and Bulimia Nervosa.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include hormone activity and protein tyrosine kinase activator activity.

 Ghrelin is the ligand for growth hormone secretagogue receptor type 1 (GHSR).
 Induces the release of growth hormone from the pituitary.
 Has an appetite-stimulating effect, induces adiposity and stimulates gastric acid secretion.
 Involved in growth regulation.